Finnish conjugation: Passive

 Passives are formed in the same way as for type IV verbs.

 Nonderivable and irregular stems

 Standard Finnish has comparatively very few irregular verbs in addition to 'olla' discussed above.
 However, because the infinitive is an inflected form of the root, the consonant gradation may obscure the root.
 The root of the word 'juosta' = 'to run' is juoks-; when generating the infinitive, the pattern ks → s is applied: juoks+ta → juosta.
 Epenthetic 'e' is added for personal forms: juoksen.

+The verb 'käydä' = 'to go' is the only verb with y → v variation (käydä → kävin), and thus could be considered irregular.

 There is a rare pattern with a stem with -k- rendered as -hdä in the infinitive but disappearing in gradation: